Skip to page content

 While PSA has been shown to be raised in prostatic cancer, it may not always detect the disease in its early stages.
 Normal results can occur in intracapsular prostate cancer.

-There is a high incidence of false positive results in screening for prostatic cancer and PSA may be raised in the following non-malignant conditions:
+There is a high incidence of false positive results in screening for prostatic cancer and PSA may be raised due to the following non-malignant conditions:

 • Benign prostatic hypertrophy (BPH)